karllhughes/learn/_posts/2022-02-02-finding-ghostwriters-for-hire.md

 Let’s take a closer look at how to find a ghostwriter for hire, as well as some of the platforms you can use to source them.
 We’ll cover:

 * What is a ghostwriter?
-* What can you find ghostwriters for hire?
+* Where can you find ghostwriters for hire?
 * Tips for finding and maintaining a professional ghostwriter
 * The value of a good ghostwriter